 Each tablet contains 1.25g Calcium Carbonate which when dissolved in water provides 500mg of calcium as calcium citrate.

-Effervescent tabletwhite-pink, round, biplane, faultless surface effervescent tablets
+white-pink, round, biplane, faultless surface effervescent tablets

 The tablets must be dissolved in a glass of water and the solution should then be drunk immediately after complete dissolution of the tablets.